This was such a fun and quick DIY! Let me show you how to make an easy no sew heart pillow, just in time for your Valentine’s Day decor.

 It only took about 30 minutes to make 2 of them.
 So let’s get started making a cute heart pillow.

-what you will need for no sew heart pillows
+what you will need for a no sew heart-shaped pillow

 I purchased my pillow cover at the craft store for only $3.99.
 I bought 2 of them, since I wanted a pair of heart pillows for my living room sofa.

-The pillow covers came in lots of different colors, but I chose a linen color to go with the neutral decor in my home.
+The pillow covers came in lots of different colors.
+I chose a linen color to go with the neutral decor in my home.

 One thing to keep in mind when choosing your pillow cover is you need a fabric that is smooth enough to paint on.